vdaas/vald/docs/tutorial/agent-on-docker.md

     To deploy Vald agent on docker with `config.yaml`, you can run below command.

     ```bash
-    docker run -v path-to-dir-of-config.yaml:/etc/server -p 8081:8081 --rm --it vdaas/vald-agent-ngt
+    docker run -v path-to-dir-of-config.yaml:/etc/server -p 8081:8081 --rm -it vdaas/vald-agent-ngt
     ```

 1. Verify

-    If the deployment ends with success, you can confirm the output similar to the below.
+    If the deployment success, you can confirm the output will be similar to below.

     ```bash
     {"Date":"2020-06-24T05:49:53.615263Z","Level":"INFO","Detail":"maxprocs: Leaving GOMAXPROCS=4: CPU quota undefined"}